-Beginning with verse 19 the scene turns to the city of Antioch, where the church in Jerusalem sent Barnabas.
-Barnabas sent for Saul (Paul) and form an evangelistic team to reach Hellenists in the city.
+Beginning with verse 19, the scene turns to the city of Antioch, where the church in Jerusalem sent Barnabas.
+Barnabas sent for Saul (Paul) and formed an evangelistic team to reach Hellenists in the city.

 those who were scattered after the persecution that arose over Stephen traveled as far as Phoenicia [Lebanon], Cyprus, and Antioch, preaching the word to no one but the Jews only.

 Persecution during the time of Stephen sent many believers to Antioch, Phoenicia (Lebanon), and the large island in the Mediterranean Sea, Cyprus (Acts 7:54-8:4).
 All these locations were Gentile.
 The persecuted group preached only to the Jews in those cities.